avniproject/avni-website/src/pages/blog/2020-update.md

 Avni got used for newer domains and modules like Sanitation, Affordable Housing, Tuberculosis, Non-communicable diseases and COVID surveys.

 In 2020, we also saw organisations move from using Avni for single programmes such as maternity to deeper integration of the field-work processes.
-This means moving all their community-based interventions to Avni.
-The promise of Avni to fulfil the role of the complete field-work app and a full-fledged beneficiary MIS for community-based organisations is becoming a reality.
+This means moving all their community-based interventions to Avni. <span style="color:#ff470f">The promise of Avni to fulfil the role of the complete field-work app and a full-fledged beneficiary MIS for community-based organisations is becoming a reality.</span>

 Until 2019, Avni development was primarily funded by funding organisations.
 This year, several existing user organisations also came forward to contribute to the development of new features proposed by us.
 This demonstrated their confidence in the utility of Avni.